The Quantum Frontier

 Defense and Navigation

-Quantum sensing has attracted significant attention for its defense applications, especially in modern environments, which are heavily contested by electronic warfare.
+Quantum sensing has attracted significant attention for its defense applications, especially in environments which are heavily contested by electronic warfare.
 Quantum gyroscopes and accelerometers can provide GPS-independent navigation, which can be critical in military environments where GPS signals are denied.
-Navigation systems that do not depend on satellites cannot be spoofed, and thus represent a near-term application rather than a speculative one.
+Such navigation systems cannot be spoofed, and thus represent a near-term application rather than a speculative one.
 DARPA has funded multiple quantum sensing programs; Infleqtion holds an $11 million Department of War contract for mission-critical navigation innovation.
-Innovation in this technology is directly relevant to Texas’s military installations, including Fort Cavazos and Joint Base San Antonio.
+Innovation in this technology is directly relevant to Texas’s military installations, such as Fort Cavazos and Joint Base San Antonio.

 Quantum sensing also intersects with the space economy.
 The Department of Energy’s Quantum-in-Space collaboration includes IonQ, Honeywell, Boeing, Axiom Space, and Infleqtion, and is developing quantum sensing payloads for orbital deployment, including Earth observation, positioning and navigation, and time synchronization.
 IonQ acquired satellite company Capella Space and optical communications firm Skyloom Global specifically to build space-based quantum infrastructure.

-However, no quantum sensing payload has yet flown in orbit.
+That said, no quantum sensing payload has yet flown in orbit.
 GPS-denied navigation using quantum gyroscopes exists as prototypes rather than in deployment.
-The defense investment signals confidence in the science, not readiness for procurement.
+The defense investment therefore signals confidence in the science, not readiness for procurement.

 Quantum Networking